jayagart/FULL_ADDER_SUBTRACTOR/README.md

 # RESULT:

- The Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software.
+Thus the Full Adder and Full Subtractor circuits are designed and the truth tables is verified succesfully using Quartus software.